dekuNukem/traffic-cone-film-scanning/README.md

 ## How It Works

 * Print a cone
-* Attach to lens hood
 * Attach to macro lens
 * Film under glass
-* Camera on cone, pointing straight down.
+* Camera point straight down.
 * Focus and shoot!

 ## Advantages